learn-co-curriculum/selecting-single-elements-lab/README.md

 Ok, let's explain what's going on here.

 We want to give you feedback as to whether or not you are properly selecting elements from the lab.
 So we wrote some code that will print out different statements in the console telling you whether you selected the correct elements.
-All you have to do is open up the developer console by right clicking, select Inspect and choosing the Console header.
+All you have to do is open up the developer console by right clicking, select Inspect, choosing the Console header and switching to the CodePen scope from the dropdown.
 There should already be some words in there:

 ```
 is the first answer correct? false